novoalab/nanoRMS/README.md

 * NanoRMS can run both unsupervised (e.g. KMEANS, Aggregative Clustering, GMM) and supervised machine learning algorithms (e.g. KNN, Random Forest).
 The later will require pairwise samples where one of the conditions is a knockout.
 * NanoRMS can predict stoichiometry from Nanopolish resquiggled reads or from Tombo resquiggled reads.
 The latter is the recommended option.

+## De novo prediction of RNA modified sites
+RNA modifications are more robusty predicted when using pairwise conditions that are being compared.
+However, nanoRMS can also predict pseudouridine RNA modifications de novo if the stoichiometry of modification is sufficiently high (e.g. this has been tested on mitochondrial rRNAs, and the novel predicted sites were afterwards validated using CMC-based probing followed by sequencing).

+### Single sample RNA modification prediction

+OGUZHAN CODE HERE

+### Paired sample RNA modification prediction

+OGUZHAN CODE HERE

 ## Predicting RNA modification stoichiometry using Nanopolish resquiggling